diltheshi/IPG-Automation-with-Selenium/README.md

 ## Getting Started
 1. Clone this repository to your local directory.

+2. Include ``selenium-helpers`` folder inside the htdocs folder of the XAMPP server.

-2. Create a Composer.json file and add the following dependencies using it.
+3. Create a Composer.json file and add the following dependencies using it.
 The Composer.json file has to contain the following.

 ```